mikel-brostrom/Housing_Price_Prediction/README.md

 ## Conclusion

-The random forest model trained on the boxcox tranformed signals gave the best model with an R2 score of 83.
-Not bad!
+The neural network trained on the standardized signals gave the best model with an R2 score of 82.4.
 The models trained on the first two principal componentes gave a poor result even if they accounted for ~96% of the data variance.